Peter Lynch: Investment philosophy

 Lynch has also argued against market timing, stating: "Far more money has been lost by investors preparing for corrections or trying to anticipate corrections than has been lost in the corrections themselves."

 Lynch popularized the stock investment strategy “GARP” (Growth At A Reasonable Price), which is a hybrid stock-picking approach that balances Growth investing potential for share-price increases with the discipline of Value investing to avoid buying overpriced stocks.
 Many well-known funds now follow the GARP model, ranging from equity funds such as Fidelity Investments Fidelity Contrafund (FCNTX) and Lemma Senbet Fund, to index funds such as Russell Indexes iShares Russell 1000 Growth Index.

 He also coined the phrase "ten bagger" in a financial context.
 This refers to an investment which is worth ten times its original purchase price, and comes from baseball where the number of "bags" or "bases" that a batter can run to is a measure of the success of that runner's hit.
 A baseball player who hits a home run will pass all four bases, and so such a hit is sometimes called a four-bagger.
 Similarly, a baseball double hit is sometimes called a two bagger.
 As Lynch wrote in One Up on Wall Street, “In my business a fourbagger is nice, but a tenbagger is the fiscal equivalent of two home runs and a double.”
 In Beating the Street, Lynch expounded with many-bagger, "For the most part, the NAIC (National Association of Investors Corp) groups buy stocks in well-managed growth companies with a history of prosperity, and in which earnings are on the rise.
 This is the land of the many-bagger, where it’s not unusual to make 10, 20, or even 30 times your original investment in a decade.

+Peter Lynch achieved above-average returns in part because, during his time as manager of the Fidelity Magellan Fund (1977–1990), he invested heavily in small-cap and mid-sized companies that were often overlooked by large institutional investors.
+His strategy of identifying many smaller and less noticed companies with growth potential contributed significantly to the average annual returns of approximately 29.2%, which significantly outperformed the broader market (S&P 500: 15.8%).

 Personal life

 Lynch married Carolyn Ann Hoff and cofounded the Lynch Foundation.
 They had three daughters.
 His wife died in October 2015 due to complications of leukemia at age 69.
+He is a devout Catholic.